LaunchCodeEducation/web-fundamentals/studios/github/README.md

 </html>
 ```

-Let's check that our html looks allright by opening it in a browser.
+Let's check that our html looks okay by opening it in a browser.
 The URL will look something like this: `file:///Users/cheryl/Development/fireside-story/index.html`.

 TODO screenshot